How To Troubleshoot the File Replication Service in Windows Server 2003

 - At the command prompt on computer B, type IPCONFIG /all, and then press ENTER.
 Make sure that all the information is correct and that the IP address matches the earlier results from the ping command.

-back to the top Check Configuration in the Active Directory Sites and Services Console
+Check Configurations in the Services Console

 - Start the Services Administrative console.
 To do so, click Start, click Run, type services.msc, and then click OK.